Summary of main recommendations

 When selecting drug treatments to prevent fractures in postmenopausal women, and men age ≥50:

-- Consider referral of very high risk patients to an osteoporosis specialist in secondary care, for assessment and consideration of parenteral treatment ( some may need first-line anabolic drug treatment, especially if multiple vertebral fractures).
-Indications for specialist referral include the presence of important risk factors, including a recent vertebral fracture [within the last 2 years], ≥2 vertebral fractures [whenever they have occurred], BMD T-Score ≤-3.5, treatment with high dose glucocorticoids [≥7.5 mg/day of prednisolone or equivalent over 3 months]; the presence of multiple clinical risk factors, particularly with a recent fragility fracture indicating high imminent risk of re-fracture; or other indicators of very high fracture risk.
+3. Consider referral of very high risk patients to an osteoporosis specialist in secondary care, for assessment and consideration of parenteral treatment ( some may need first-line anabolic drug treatment, especially if multiple vertebral fractures).
+Indications of very high risk include the presence of important risk factors, including a recent vertebral fracture [within the last 2 years], ≥2 vertebral fractures [whenever they have occurred], BMD T-Score ≤-3.5, treatment with high dose glucocorticoids [≥7.5 mg/day of prednisolone or equivalent over 3 months]; the presence of multiple clinical risk factors, particularly with a recent fragility fracture indicating high imminent risk of re-fracture; or other indicators of very high fracture risk, including as defined by FRAX.

-- Consider alternative treatment options if these first-line bisphosphonates are unsuitable or not tolerated; denosumab, ibandronate, hormone replacement therapy, raloxifene or strontium ranelate.
+5. Consider alternative treatment options if these first-line bisphosphonates are unsuitable or not tolerated; denosumab, ibandronate, hormone replacement therapy, raloxifene, strontium ranelate, teriparatide, abaloparatide or romosozumab.

-- Following treatment with teriparatide or romosozumab, start alendronate, zoledronate or denosumab without delay.
+6. Following treatment with an anabolic agent ( teriparatide, abaloparatide or romosozumab), start alendronate, zoledronate or denosumab without delay.

 When postmenopausal women, and men age ≥50, have started drug treatment: